Suzuki Alto: 660cc era

-This was the model that reached limited exports.
+This type was the only third generation Alto to reach (limited) exports.
 The New Zealand version was mostly the same as the Japanese market five-door van model, with a cargo-oriented bare-bones trim combined with the rather soft Japanese suspension settings and light, low-geared steering.
 Unlike the Japanese models, however, this low spec was coupled to the (carbureted) 12-valve engine with 38.2 kW and a standard five-speed transmission.
 A three-speed automatic was also available.
 In a period test, this model reached the 0–100 km/h benchmark in 15.9 seconds and a top speed of 148 km/h.

 A very limited production version for competition purposes arrived in 1992, called the Alto Works R. This was a lightened, strict two-seater with four-wheel-drive, a close-ratio five-speed transmission, and a tuned engine - although official output remained 64 PS, as required by the Kei regulations.
 The car has an adjusted ECU and a free-flow Suzuki Sport RHB31 turbocharger, as well as a different throttle body.
 Less than a hundred were built, although it continued to be available until the arrival of the next generation Alto.
 This model, without a backseat and with racing bucket seats in front, was classified as a van and accordingly received the CM22V chassis code, unlike the usual Alto Works.
 The undercoating and most creature comforts were deleted (although air conditioning remained an option) and the car sat on steel wheels, which made the car about 20 kg lighter than a regular Works RS/R.

 Alto Hustle

 Suzuki also produced a version of the Alto, known as the Alto Hustle, with a raised roof behind the front seats.
 This was unusual in that it used a modification of the five-door Alto's body rather than a completely new body, allowing Suzuki to market it as part of the Alto family.
 Its appearance was similar to the Nissan AD Max van.
+The interior had a variety of storage compartments, including spaces above the front seat occupants' heads.
 The Hustle was short-lived, only being offered between November 1991 and October 1993.

 The engine options were mostly as for other Altos, albeit without the turbocharged offerings.
 The standard model has 40 PS, while a 12-valve version has 52 or 55 PS depending on if it was carburetted or fuel injected.
-The lowest and highest-powered versions were also available with four-wheel-drive, and there was a bare bones two-seater version (Hu-2) on offer.
+The lowest and highest-powered versions were also available with four-wheel-drive, and there was also a bare bones, two-seater version (Hu-2) on offer.